RivaD2/RivaD2/README.md

   - Build upon and improve documentation as I build out new projects or work on new features
   - Continue to work towards advanced knowledge of JavaScript while solidifying knowledge of React best practices
   - Improve my current and past projects, working on web performance and accessiblity
-  - Keep working and learning while using GraphQL, TS, Scala, React, JS
+  - Keep working on new features and continuing to remedy knowledge gaps in GraphQL, TS, Scala, React, JS

 #### Hobbies and interests outside of coding:
    - I enjoy movies and shows :clapper: